"There's a message here I would like to see become pervasive."

 But how could she do this in the paternalistic society of the time?
-Mary would first have to achieve gender equality in a society which held that women couldn’t teach or even talk to men who were not family members, and could inflict severe penalties for doing so.
+Mary would first have to achieve gender equality in a society which held that women couldn’t teach or even talk to men who were not family members, and they could have severe penalties inflicted on them for doing so.

 This dilemma might have led to an exciting but potentially dangerous life for the determined Mary Magdalene.
 This book explores this dilemma.